chloebrault/chloebrault.github.io/_projects/where_in_the_world_quebec.md

 related_publications: false
 ---

-We compiled, counted, characterized, and visualized claims to globality across texts published in 970 issues of independent magazines published in Montreal from the mid-1960s to the early 2000s, including _Revue Parti Pris_, _Cité Libre_, and _Québec-presse_.
+Starting in Fall 2023, we compiled, counted, characterized, and visualized claims to globality across texts published in 970 issues of independent magazines published in Montreal from the mid-1960s to the early 2000s, including _Revue Parti Pris_, _Cité Libre_, and _Québec-presse_.
 We prototyped the project on the 40 existing issues of _Revue Parti Pris_, iteratively experimenting with named entity recognition and topic modeling.

 ## Introduction